TheLartians/Glue/Readme.md

 - [ ] Swift
 - [ ] Rust

+As you can see, many bindings are still missing from the list.
+If you've created Glue bindings for any language, feel free to open a PR to add them here.

 ## Limitations

 - No support for pointer or optional arguments in callbacks (yet)